 It is very likely that having your daith pierced will cause you at least some discomfort for a short amount of time.

 Some piercers will use numbing creams or freeze sprays (although the freeze spray will feel uncomfortable for a short period) to dull the pain from the procedure.
-However, some piercing professionals are against the use of pain relievers, and prefer to proceed with the piercing naturally.

 Concerning daith piercing pain, many factors come into it: pain thresholds, piercing methods, and state of mind are only but a few factors when considering how much the piercing is going to hurt.